Course - Bachelor's Thesis - BYGT2900

 Credits: 20.0 SP

-Study level: Third-year courses, level III
+Study level: Intermediate course, level II

 Language of instruction: English, Norwegian

 - Alex Klein-Paste